Sanjana-Rao12/DIP/README.md

 After preprocessing, the data was split into training, validation, and testing subsets, resulting in a structured dataset saved as Final_data.
 During pre processing steps, for every run new folders are created, before beginning the model building you can use the final dataset named as "Final_data"

 #### Model Implementation:
 The processed data from Final_data was then utilized for model training, validation, and evaluation.
 This ensured a streamlined and effective workflow for building and testing our machine learning models.
 The complete code is divided into 2 files, DIP_GROUP5_PREPROCESSING.ipynb has complete preproceesing steps performed on teh dataset and it gives a new folder of the cleaned dataset.
-(Final project file) has complete working code of different models implemented and their results.
+DIP_GROUP5_MODELBUILDING has complete working code of different models implemented and their results.
 Comparison and evaluation of the was also done here by testing them with sample image as input.

 ### Technologies Used:
 1. Python: Core programming language